Eligibility, Categories & More for the Webster Awards

 • A fee of $25 per submission must be paid.
 Major credit cards will be accepted for payment,

-• Your submission must include a 200-word synopsis about the submission, explaining the story’s background, significance, impact and any other information you consider pertinent,
+• Your submission must include a synopsis about the submission, up to 300 words, explaining the story’s background, significance, impact and any other information you consider pertinent,

 • Aside from the synopsis, you must upload your major story to be reviewed, and should you be a finalist or the winner, this will be the story available for the public to access,